martianying/Pyspy/README.md

+## Pyspy: analyze and visualize data output by Phantom

 ### Content

 This repo contains python package I wrote for processing and analyzing simulation results obtained from PHANTOM, so as to investigate formation of galactic spirals in gaseous discs driven by different machanisms.